kuzminT/kuzminT/README.md

 ---

-If you’re working on open source and need localization help, or just want to ask something about technologies and our work — feel free to reach out!
+If you’re working on open-source projects and need localization help, or just want to ask something about technologies or our work, feel free to reach out!